-Activity is now getting the ability to track your stats and put them into a trending tab for you to better see the trends of your activity from day-to-day.
-You can look back 90 days and see you average ring score for all three rings all in one place!
+Activity now has the ability to track your stats and put them into a trending tab for you to better see the trends of your activity from day-to-day.
+You can look back 90 days and see your average ring score for all three rings all in one place!

 The app can even use the trending tracking to give you more advanced stats like your walking pace!

-Apple Watch is now giving developers the ability to make their apps run independently on the Apple Watch with watchOS 6, meaning you wouldn't need to have an iPhone pair with your phone to use the app.
+Apple Watch now gives developers the ability to make their apps run independently on the Apple Watch with watchOS 6, meaning you wouldn't need to have an iPhone paired with your Apple Watch to use the app.

-watchOS 6 will follow in its predecessor's footsteps by being compatible with Apple Watch Series 1, Apple Watch Series 2, Apple Watch Series 3, and Apple Watch Series 4.
-The original Apple Watch — sometimes referred to as an Apple Watch Series 0 — will not get the watchOS 6 updates.
+watchOS 6 follows in its predecessor's footsteps by being compatible with Apple Watch Series 1, Apple Watch Series 2, Apple Watch Series 3, Apple Watch Series 4, and Apple Watch Series 5.
+The original Apple Watch — sometimes referred to as an Apple Watch Series 0 — does not get the watchOS 6 updates.